isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-used-household-articles-and-personal-effects.md

 - Entry permit
 - Bill of lading/air waybill

-If your employment pass is still being processed by the Ministry of Manpower (MOM), you should still complete the DOF and submit to Singapore Customs
+If your employment pass is still being processed by the Ministry of Manpower (MOM), you should still complete the <a href="https://www.tradenet.gov.sg/TN41/tds/pe/appFormPEServlet.do?action=formPrepareSTDAlone&APPLICATION_ID=TXWP">DOF</a> and submit to Singapore Customs

 - A copy of your employment pass application received by MOM; or
 - A letter from your employer confirming your employment; together with